 Learn how to make the best baked brussel sprout chips coated in crispy parmesan cheese.
-You won’t ever make roasted brussel sprouts another way after trying this recipe!
+You will love eating roasted brussel sprouts after trying this recipe!

-Brussel sprouts – it used to be a “you love them or you hate them” type of vegetable.
+Brussel sprouts – it used to be a “you love them or you don’t” type of vegetable.

 Well NO MORE my friends.